-TEHRAN, Iran -- With each serving of French press coffee poured delicately into a cup with steamed milk, 21-year-old Afghan refugee Fatemeh Jafari lives out a dream in her basement coffee shop in Tehran that is out of reach for millions like her in Iran.
+TEHRAN, Iran -- Afghan refugee Fatemeh Jafari is living out a dream in her basement coffee shop in Tehran that is out of reach for millions like her in Iran.

-Jafari hopes her "Telma Cafe" ("Dream Cafe") in Tehran will help bridge the divide between Afghans and Iranians and fight the xenophobia many Afghans face in Iran.
+Jafari hopes her "Telma Cafe" ("Dream Cafe") will help bridge the divide between Afghans and Iranians and fight the xenophobia many Afghans face in Iran.

-Jafari, an Azad University law student, worked with her friend Hamed Azar, another Afghan who studies engineering, to open the café in Tehran's bustling Ferdowsi neighborhood near the city's old downtown.
-They worked hard to receive a permit from government authorities — no easy task given that Labor Ministry's normal policy of not allowing Afghans to run cafes.
+Jafari, a law student, worked with her friend Hamed Azar, another Afghan who studies engineering, to get the permit to open the cafe — no easy task given that Labor Ministry's normal policy of not allowing Afghans to run cafes.